Adding Trivy Scans to Our CI Pipeline

 Scan frequency

-During CI: Every image build gets scanned before deployment.
-This catches new vulnerabilities introduced by code or dependency changes.
+During CI: every image build gets scanned before deployment.
+This catches new vulnerabilities from code or dependency changes.

-Scheduled scans: Weekly scan of all deployed images.
-Vulnerabilities get disclosed constantly - an image that was clean last week might have new CVEs today.
+Scheduled scans: weekly scan of all deployed images.
+Vulnerabilities get disclosed all the time.
+An image that was clean last week might have new CVEs today.

 apiVersion: batch/v1